Otros Ejercicios

 And I know you hate me and ya got the right,

-For the gravel in gut and the in your eye,
+For the gravel in your gut and the spit in eye,

-'Cause I'm the son of a bitch named you Sue."
+'Cause I'm the son of a that named you Sue."

 Well I got choked up and threw down my gun,